 Stop bars indicate where motor vehicles are supposed to stop when approaching a stop or signal-controlled intersection.
 They should be installed at least four feet behind the crosswalk-greater than four feet if required by roadway conditions.
+There are many locations across the county where stop bars are missing completely, either because they have worn away or because they were never installed in the first place.
 If this marking is missing, installed too close to a marked crosswalk, or installed within an unmarked crosswalk, there will be conflict between pedestrians and motor vehicles.
 Properly installed stop bars effectively delineate pedestrian crossing space.